-(KPS)15.
-Ethnic Albanians, Serbs, Bosniaks and Turks served side by side until 200816, with female officers making up fifteen per cent of the force.
-In 2008, Kosovo Police has 7,300 officers, all of whom have completed the Basic Police Training.
-One seventh of them went on to attend advanced training courses and hold positions ranging from sergeant to colonel.
-The basic training was six weeks at the beginning, and 20 weeks or 800 hours in 2007, followed by a field training of 96 weeks.
-Responsible for the training have been "international experts", usually "well experienced and trained police officers from abroad" - to quote from an OSCE report.
-They came in usually for some days or weeks.
-There was nothing constant in terms of personnel besides the director (Steve Bennett) who stayed until 2006, some international coworkers, and some local administrative staff17.
-A curriculum was developed and evaluations of trainings and seminars conducted, but the basic structure of the Center is still missing some necessary elements concerning the internal structure, the development of a curriculum from job profiles, and the cooperation between the Field Training Officers and the Center's teaching staff.
-In 2008, the OSCE has prepared an extensive self report of what the Center has achieved over the last years.
-The independent German Accreditation Agency AQAS was asked to overview evaluate and certify the training programs.
-OSCE expect benchmarks for the further work and structure of the institution, elaborated by the experts from England, Germany and Scotland.
-Until now, the institution itself has no official licence from the Kosovo Ministry of Education, and needs to be accredited as an institution, which has to be done by the national accreditation agency KAA.
-This agency formally exists since some years, but was not working properly due to political restraints and unprofessional management.
-In July 2008, the newly elected government decided to restructure this agency, including independent international experts.
+Officers and the Center's teaching staff.
+In 2008, the OSCE prepared an extensive self report of what the Center had achieved during the preceeding years.
+The independent German Accreditation Agency, AQAS, was asked to overview, evaluate and certify the training programs.
+OSCE expect benchmarks for the further work and structure of the institution, elaborated on by experts from England, Germany and Scotland.
+At the time of writing, the institution itself has no official licence from the Kosovo Ministry of Education, and needs to be accredited as an institution, which has to be done by the national accreditation agency, KAA.
+Formally, this agency has been in existence for some years already, but had not been working properly due to political restraints and unprofessional management.
+In July 2008, the newly elected government decided to restructure this agency, including the independent international experts.
 The private universities in Kosovo are not allowed to take new students unless they are formally accredited by KAA and licensed by the ministry.

-The role of local Police cultures
+The role of local police cultures

-Independent reports and articles mention another important aspect, why the Internationals failed in Kosovo: The missing cooperation between the international organizations and between the Internationals themselves.
-The competition and the resulting lack of coordination among international actors and institutions are serious obstacles to the implementation of "local ownership" and sustainable results.
-Arrangements for coordination of actions are often not observed, project ideas are stolen from others,

-OSCE press release http://www.osce.org/spmu/item 2 24849.html with the player with the largest budget or the best connections winning the project.
-This "beauty contest" among the various organizations and donors and the associated hype of "fashion topics" (community policing being one) usually led to duplication, but hardly to success (Hett 2006).
+The lack of cooperation between the international organizations and between the 'internationals' themselves is another important aspect why the 'internationals' failed in Kosovo, as mentioned by independent reports and articles.
+The competition and the resulting lack of coordination among international roleplayers and institutions are serious obstacles to the implementation of 'local ownership' and sustainable results.
+Arrangements for coordination of actions are often not observed, project ideas are 'stolen' from others, and the player with the largest budget or the best connections is awarded the project.
+This is a kind of beauty contest among the various organizations and donors, and the associated hype of fashionable topics (community policing being one) usually led to duplication, but hardly to success.